RyanSBRoy/YaleBrainAtlas/README.md

 # Analysis

-The YBA can be read and modified at the individual parcel level, as well as the global brain (atlas) level.
+The YBA can be fetched and modified at the individual parcel level, as well as the global brain (atlas) level.

 ## Example Walkthrough